michaelsteven/terraform-openshift4-azure/docs/azure_roles.md

 ### Scenario 1 - An empty Cluster Resource Group (RG) and a pre-existing Network RG
 The Openshift cluster is to be installed into 2 Resource Groups (RG).
 The Cluster RG is to hold cluster objects (VMs, Load Balancers, Disks, etc.) and the second is a pre-existing Network RG with a preexisting VNET and SUBNET.
 Since the VNET is shared with other deployed applications, we need to restrict the capabilities of the Service Principle to assure business continuity of pre-existing applications.
 Also, there is a pre-existing DNS so no permissions for DNS creation are required.

-The following are 2 Custom Roles that can scoped to their respective RGs.
+The following are 2 sample Custom Roles that can scoped to their respective RGs.

 Cluster Resource Group